ssapra/docs-build-service/tutorial.md

 pb team delete <team-name>
 ```

-Teams *cannot* be deleted if they have images that belong to them.
+Teams **CAN NOT** be deleted if they have images that belong to them.
 A team can be deleted only once all images owned by the team have been deleted.